trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 - `+` Strong templating tooling
 - `+` Possible to gain a portion of the features typically associated with single page applications, with less overhead by pairing the framework with something like [htmx](https://htmx.org/).
 - `+` Uses the python programming language which enjoys broad community support, and is useful across multiple subpractices like web development and data science.
 - `+` Provides batteries included tooling for authentication and authorization, caching, and an administrative console, among others.
+These make it easy to create a secure REST API quickly, making it a great option for rapid prototyping.
 - `+` Uses Python, which is considered easy to learn and is now frequently taught in both college and bootcamp programs.
+- `+` Strong community support
+- `+` Built-in Admin interface is useful for having a UI to interact with project database

 #### Cons

-- `-` Uses Python, which means learning a new programming language for those who haven't been exposed to it yet.
 - `-` Different languages between backend and frontend if Javascript is needed for client interactions.
 - `-` May need to use additional tooling for asynchronous workload use cases (message queues and workers).
 - `-` Python's dynamic typing may lead to more effort spent on unit tests.
 But this can be mitigated some through [type hinting](https://docs.python.org/3/library/typing.html)
+- `-` Since Django is highly opinionated, if you're new to it it'll seem like there's a lot of "magic" under the hood.
+Compared to smaller frameworks like Flask the learning curve is can be steep.
+- `-` Django is a REST framework, so it doesn't have great websocket support.
+- `-` Limitations around async support, with potential performance implications.
+More on this in the [Django async documentation](https://docs.djangoproject.com/en/4.2/topics/async/).
+- `-` Opinionated toward monolithic apps, may not be a good choice for microservices use cases.

 ### Spring